Sophaos/appointment-scheduler-dexiejs/README.md

 ## How to run

-Run the following command: `docker compose up`
+Run the following command: `docker compose up` and navigate to http://localhost:5173/